caroline-wall/applied_machine_learning_public/july_20_response.md

 Problem Statement:

+Fake news is a prevalent danger in today's society.
+The inability to distinguish between factual information and made-up stories posing as news has led to misinformed citizens, and therefore, a misinformed electorate, which is a challenge to democracy.
+To quell this problem, it is necessary to create a model that distinguishes between news written by professional journalists and that written by non-professionals hoping to spread fake information.
+The model will be able to predict what category an article falls into for a reader trying to avoid fake news.
+This can be done through natural language processing by looking for patterns in sentence structure, word choice, and tone.
+This will require tokenization as well as an embedding layer in the model.

 Cats and Dogs:

 1. I used RMSprop as my optimizer and set the learning rate to 0.001.
 I chose RMSprop because it works better on larger datasets that are split into batches than other optimizers, namely rprop.